matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 My first experience with Svelte and SvelteKit was, overall, fantastic.
 It simplifies many parts of development and having server-side-rendering as a default option really drives forward their purpose of simplifying web both for users and developers.

 Though I definitely did not use all of Svelte's strengths on this project, since it doesn't need dynamic data and an application state, I'll be working with that soon enough.
-Its ecosystem is not as big as its competitors', since Svelte is still small compared to them, but they're doing something right with their new approach, as Svelte is the most loved web framework according to [the latest StackOverflow survey](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks).
+Its ecosystem is not as big as its competitors', since Svelte is still small compared to them, but they're doing something right with their new approach, as Svelte is the most loved web framework according to [2021's StackOverflow survey](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks).
 Not to mention that Svelte itself doesn't try to reinvent the wheel, and therefore is compatible with almost everything JavaScript.

 The small issues I've had while building this will definitely be gone soon, as they were caused by SvelteKit not being on a stable version yet.
 I'm excited to see how much the ecosystem grows the next year; I'll definitely be keeping an eye on it!